TCraig7/Congress/README.md

 ![image](https://user-images.githubusercontent.com/36015215/49394106-47ae7680-f6f0-11e8-8eb3-ae5014bd4a52.png)

-You may substitute 'senate' for house in the above URL, and any state abbreviation for 'CO'.
+You may substitute 'senate' for 'house' in the above URL, and any state abbreviation for 'CO'.

 ***To find an individual member:***